samaita/blog/content/posts/how-to-delete-multiple-local-git-branches.md

 While it is easy to do in smaller number of branch, It might turned into disaster when there are too many branches to delete.

-## How do we delete all git branch with pattern?
+# How to delete all git branch with pattern?

 Here is a tip on how to delete multiple git branches by a pattern quickly.[^1]